civier/download_hcp/README.md

 # download_hcp
-Tools to download data from the Human Connectome Project repostiories
+Tools to download data from the Human Connectome Project repositories

 Current tools: